nickwalton/VehicleDetectionAndTracking/README.md

 #### Merging Detections and Eliminating False Positives

 To eliminate false positives and also to merge overlapping detections of the same object I create a heat map with all the detected object bounding box.
+This is done in cell seven of the notebook.
 With the heat map we can set a threshold to elminate false detections and use the centroid of the heat objects to determine where vehicles are:

 ![alt text][image10]
 ---

+### Pipeline Examples

+Overall I feel that my pipeline did fairly well for using only computer vision techniques.
+However there still is a lot to be desired and I would want to refine it a lot more before I let any self driving car make decisions based on it.

+![alt text][image11]
+![alt text][image12]
+![alt text][image13]

 ### Video Implementation